digicatapult/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
 ---

 <!--

-Have you read {PROJECT_NAME}'s Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/{PROJECT_NAME}/.github/blob/master/CODE_OF_CONDUCT.md
+Have you read WASP's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/CDECatapult/{PROJECT_MODULE_NAME}/.github/blob/master/CODE_OF_CONDUCT.md

 -->

 ### Prerequisites

 * [ ] Put an X between the brackets on this line if you have done all of the following:
-    * Checked the FAQs for common solutions: <https://github.com/{PROJECT_NAME}/CONTRIBUTING.md/#FAQs>
+    * Checked the FAQs for common solutions: <https://github.com/CDECatapult/{PROJECT_MODULE_NAME}/blob/master/CONTRIBUTING.md/#FAQs>
-    * Checked that your issue isn't already filed: <https://github.com/issues?utf8=✓&q=is%3Aissue+user%3A{PROJECT_NAME}>
+    * Checked that your issue isn't already filed: <https://github.com/issues?utf8=✓&q=is%3Aissue+user%3A{PROJECT_MODULE_NAME}>

 ### Description